 Here’s an interesting fact about C. tropicalis: It has wide application in the olive oil industry; in degradation of olive-tree pruning biomass for biodiesel production.
 In 2020, a review published in the journal Processes speaks about the fermentation of the olive oil industry byproducts and use of yeasts for generating energy (2).
 The olive-oil production results in byproducts and olive pruning debris rich in cellulose, hemicellulose, and lignin.
 The fermentation of hemicellulose component in the olive-tree prune is mediated by C. tropicalis and has great use in production of ethanol and xylitol by fermentation from the olive pruning (3).
 Additionally, C. tropicalis has promising use in biotechnological processes from other sources such as the production of xylitol from corn fibers and the ethanol from marine algae (4).

 Historically speaking, Aldo Castellani first identified C. tropicalis in 1910 and named it as Oidium tropicale.
-This species is also known by many other synonyms such as Monilia tropicalis, Candida vulgaris, Mycotorula dimorpha, and Candida paratropicalis.
+This yeast species is also known by many other synonyms such as Monilia tropicalis, Candida vulgaris, Mycotorula dimorpha, and Candida paratropicalis.
 Finally, in 1920s, it was finally decided to be named and recorded as Candida tropicalis (5).

 This opportunistic human pathogen is a diploid ascomycete yeast and is known to reside in a number of different sites of the human body.
 In a study conducted at the V.P.
 Chest Institute of Delhi in 2003 in around 85 clinical specimens isolated from more than 350 different sources, it was found that C. tropicalis colonizes multiple sites such as the skin, gastrointestinal tract, genitourinary tracts, and sometimes the respiratory tract (6).
 In addition, many reports show its existence and dissemination from non living surfaces and abiotic settings like medical devices (7).